dasolari/Gitflow-and-Docker-Guide/README.md

 Once you are done, initialize or clone a repository in which you want to use git-flow and then run the following commands:
 1. `git flow init -d` to initialize git-flow with default branch names (__recommended__) or `git flow init` to initialize git-flow and choose your own branch names

-After running the last command, use `git branch` to view all your branches and the branch you are currently on.
-If you are the first one of your team to do this, push the develop branch to Github with `git push origin develop`.
-On the other hand, if you are not the first one, you have to do _step 1_ and then track the develop branch with
+2. After running the last command, use `git branch` to view all your branches and the branch you are currently on.
+If you are the first one of your team to do this, push the _develop_ branch to Github with `git push origin develop`.
+On the other hand, if you are not the first one, you have to do _step 1_ and then track the _develop_ branch with `git branch -u origin/develop` given that you ARE on your _develop_ branch (Tip: You can track other branches too).

+The idea behind this is that you __NEVER__ touch or do anything on the _main_ branch and that you create feature branches from the _develop_ branch.
+Now that you are all set, you can start working with _feature_ branches.

+3. To create a _feature_ branch, position yourself on the _develop_ branch.
+Because you are tracking it from the remote repository, you can do `git pull` (__do it__ in order to update your local _develop_ branch in case someone on your team made changes); if you weren't tracking it, you would have to do `git pull origin develop` every time.
+Now you have to create a _feature_ branch.
+To do this, run: `git flow feature start name-of-your-feature` and you will be automatically taken to that _feature_ branch.

+4. From here you can start working on your new feature.
+Remember to commit every important change you make with `git add file-name` and then `git commit -m name-of-commit` (If you just want to commit once at the end of your work session, just do `git commit -am name-of-commit` to add and commit at the same time; you can also do `git add .` and then `git commit -m name-of-commit`).